Read-Aloud Fun for Everyone

-There is a plethora of benefits you can gain from everyday reading, including mental stimulation, knowledge, vocabulary expansion, memory improvement, stronger analytical thinking skills, better focus and memory, improved writing skills, creativity, and good old-fashioned entertainment.
+There is an abundance of benefits you can gain from everyday reading aloud, including mental stimulation, knowledge, vocabulary expansion, memory improvement, stronger analytical thinking skills, better focus and memory, improved writing skills, creativity, and good old-fashioned entertainment.
 A great way for your family to reap these benefits–and more!–is by integrating reading time into your family’s everyday routine.
-Here are homeschool reading tips for encouraging readers of all ages, creative ways to make reading time special, and a variety of great book recommendations for all ages.
+In honor of National Reading Month, here are some homeschool read-aloud tips for encouraging readers of all ages, creative ways to make reading time special, and a variety of ways to incorporate reading aloud into your homeschool living.

 Nina of Sleeping Should Be Easy shares some insight and compelling reasons for why we need to read to our kids every day.